PerforatedCNNs: Acceleration through Elimination of Redundant Convolutions: Experiments

 \section{Experiments}

-We use three convolutional neural networks of increasing size and computational complexity: Network in Network \citep{Lin14}, AlexNet \citep{Krizhevsky12} and VGG-16 \citep{Simonyan15}.
-See table \ref{table:cnns} for more details.
-In all networks, we attempt to perforate all the convolutional layers, except for $1 \times 1$ convolutional layers of NIN.
-We perform timings on a computer with a quad-core Intel Core i5-4460 CPU, 16 GB RAM and a single NVidia Geforce GTX 980 GPU.
+We use three convolutional neural networks of increasing size and computational complexity: Network in Network \cite{Lin14}, AlexNet \cite{Krizhevsky12} and VGG-16 \cite{Simonyan15}, see table \ref{table:cnns}.
+In all networks, we attempt to perforate all the convolutional layers, except for the $1 \times 1$ convolutional layers of NIN.
+We perform timings on a computer with a quad-core Intel Core i5-4460 CPU, 16 GB RAM and a nVidia Geforce GTX 980 GPU.
 The batch size used for timings is 128 for NIN, 256 for AlexNet and 16 for VGG-16.
 The networks are obtained from Caffe Model Zoo.
 For AlexNet, the Caffe reimplementation is used which is slightly different from the original architecture (pooling and normalization layers are swapped).
-We use a fork of MatConvNet framework\footnote{\url{https://github.com/mfigurnov/perforated-cnn-matconvnet}} for all experiments, except for fine-tuning of AlexNet and VGG-16, for which we use a fork of Caffe \footnote{\url{https://github.com/mfigurnov/perforated-cnn-caffe}}.
+We use a fork of MatConvNet framework for all experiments, except for fine-tuning of AlexNet and VGG-16, for which we use a fork of Caffe.
+The source code is available at \texttt{https://github.com/mfigurnov/perforated-cnn-matconvnet}, \texttt{https://github.com/mfigurnov/perforated-cnn-caffe}.

-We begin our experiments by comparing the proposed perforation masks in a common scenario used in the papers: acceleration of a single AlexNet layer.
-Then, we compare whole-network acceleration with the best-performing masks to baselines such as decrease of input images size and increase of strides.
-This requires retraining of the network, so we use a smaller NIN network.
-Finally, we show that perforation scales to large network by presenting the whole-network acceleration results for AlexNet and VGG-16.
+We begin our experiments by comparing the proposed perforation masks in a common benchmark setting: acceleration of a single AlexNet layer.
+Then, we compare whole-network acceleration with the best-performing masks to baselines such as decrease of input images size and an increase of strides.
+We proceed to show that perforation scales to large networks by presenting the whole-network acceleration results for AlexNet and VGG-16.
+Finally, we demonstrate that perforation is complementary to the recently proposed acceleration method of \citet{Zhang15}.